marcglasberg/i18n_extension/README.md

 ```

 IMPORTANT: _Make sure the locales you provide are correct (no spaces, lowercase etc).
-Since this constructor is `const`, the package can't normalize the locales for you.
+Since this constructor is `const`, the package can’t normalize the locales for you.
 If you are not sure, call `ConstTranslations.normalizeLocale(locale)` on the locale before
 using it._

 Unfortunately, the `ConstTranslations` class is not as flexible as the `Translations`
-class, as you can't define modifiers like `plural()` etc with it.
+class, as you can’t define modifiers like `plural()` etc with it.
 This limits its
 usefulness.

 # A quick recap of Flutter locales